paradoxicalsphere/Cardano-Improvement-Proposals/CIP-x/README.md

 ## Motivation

 Imagining a better world without Cardano is possible.
 Building a better world with the help of Cardano may be preferable.
 Changing the world without people changing is impossible.
-Trustless systems are meant to build trust.
+In 1977, Hubert Humphrey, who served as US Vice President from 1965 to 1969, said, "The moral test of government is how that government treats those who are `[most vulnerable`]."<!-- https://atkinsbookshelf.wordpress.com/2018/02/21/famous-misquotations-a-civilization-is-measured-by-how-it-treats-its-weakest-members/ --> Trustless systems are meant to build trust.

 Central in the design of the Cardano protocol is [mathematical game theory](https://cardano.org/ouroboros/).
 In [mathematical game theory](https://en.wikipedia.org/wiki/Game_theory), the [Prisoner's Dilemma](https://en.wikipedia.org/wiki/Prisoner%27s_dilemma) is a standard analyzed example.